gaining/Resetter/README.md

 [![How to share your distro's manifest and userlist by creating a github pull request](http://img.youtube.com/vi/PExKj6wLq9U/0.jpg)](http://www.youtube.com/watch?v=PExKj6wLq9U "share")

-# To make Resetter fetch Ubuntu 18.04's user list and manifest for compatibility please see
+# How to make Resetter fetch Ubuntu 18.04'so or future compatible distros user list and manifest please see
 [![18.04 manifest and userlist](http://img.youtube.com/vi/PExKj6wLq9U/0.jpg)](https://youtu.be/PExKj6wLq9U?t=236 "update")